A Newcomer’s Guide to the Best Neighborhoods in Boston to Live In

 This Neighborhood Is Perfect if You Want to Buy a House

-If you prefer a tranquil life as well as a secure one, then having a house here is a great option.
+If you prefer a tranquil life as well as the general safety of the neighborhood, then having a house here is a great option.
 Besides quiet evenings, due to the fact that Charlestown is distanced from the downtown nightlife scene, this district can provide you with lovely views of some historic buildings, an interesting mixture of architectural styles, and traditional wooden homes.
-Being surrounded by cozy streets, charming parks, and elegant houses is an opportunity that is hard to resist, especially if you’re planning to raise kids.
+Being surrounded by cozy streets, charming parks, and elegant houses is an opportunity that is hard to resist, especially if you’re moving in together with your partner and planning to raise kids.

 These 10 Fun Facts About Beantown Will Make Your Day